 It goes without saying that this is the #1 item that can have a huge positive impact on your WCAG compliance and SEO.
-By including descriptive Alt descriptions for each image you can satisfy both requirements.
-It can also assist in search indexing of images and social media sites like Pinterest bring in Alt tag descriptions
+By including descriptive Alt descriptions for each image, you can satisfy both requirements.
+It can also assist in searching images, and social media sites like Pinterest bring in Alt tag descriptions.

 Provide clear and proper headings and use the right order

-Proper use and order of the H2 and H3 heading tags serve to break up long text and encourage readers to continue being engaged with the site.
-For screen readers, it gives users a glimpse of what next in the article or post.
-The headings also serve to give indications to search engines of keyword phases
+Proper use and order of the H2 and H3 heading tags break up long text and encourage readers to continue being engaged with the site.
+For screen readers, it gives users a glimpse of what is next in the article or post.
+The headings also serve to give indications to search engines of keyword phrases.

 Providing descriptive link text (avoid “click here” or “link” )